ArwaMAlhazmi/news-evaluate-nlp/README.md

 - Using Sass for styling.
 - Respnsive mobile-friendly layout.
 - Setting up a service worker in webpack.
+- Deploying the app

-## Instructions for Running the App
+## Running the App

-1. Clone the GitHub repository.
-2. Install Node.js and Express.js.
-3. Run ```node server.js``` in the root.
-4. Start the app on localhost:3000
+To use the app go to https://news-evaluate-nlp.herokuapp.com/

-## Deploying

-A great step to take with your finished project would be to deploy it!
-Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.